Description

 - Dry-stack the base course before adhesive: set the first row of 50 mm boards on the base track without bonding, check for level and continuous bearing, then commit to adhesive working upward in a running-bond pattern.
 Saves repositioning freshly bonded boards.

-- Fine-tooth handsaw for clean edges: at 50 mm a fine-tooth saw produces a cleaner edge in one pass than a Stanley knife, which needs a second scoring pass at this depth and tends to leave a ragged face that compromises butt-joint adhesion.
+- Fine-tooth handsaw for clean edges: at 50 mm a fine-tooth saw produces a cleaner edge in one pass than a knife, which needs a second scoring pass at this depth and tends to leave a ragged face that compromises butt-joint adhesion.

 - Plug pattern follows board joints first: position the first fixing at the cross-joint between four boards, then the field-area fixings in the running-bond rhythm.
 Concentrating plugs at joints carries the wind-load uplift more efficiently than even-spaced field patterns.